 I had no idea what to make today so I pulled out a stack of cookbooks, sat on the floor, and flipped through pages hoping to be inspired.
-The lucky recipe source turned out to be The Methodist Cookbook circa “unknown” from St. John’s Methodist in Richmond Texas.
+The lucky recipe source turned out to be a marble spice cake from The Methodist Cookbook circa “unknown” from St. John’s Methodist in Richmond Texas.
 I liked this book from the moment Todd plopped it on the table at Valentine’s Day.
 It’s got a huge dessert section and everything is from scratch.
 Plus, some recipes don’t have actual measurements, just instructions like “add enough flour to reach cookie dough consistency” or “bake in a moderate oven” with no actual temp listed.
 People seemed more confident about baking back then, that’s for sure….whether they liked it or not.

 Here’s a picture of the book….it sort of makes it look like it’s from the stone age, but you get the idea.

 So maybe what attracted me to this cake was that it had an oven temperature.
 Mrs. C.D.
 Myers was kind enough to say 350 F and her directions, including how many times to sift, were pretty clear cut.
 The cake turned out delicious and has an amazing tight crumbed texture which I attribute partially to the fact that I didn’t hack my way through it but followed the steps with precision and didn’t side-step the sifting.
 Plus, I used cake flour and weighed it out.

 This cake was so interesting that I did some Internet searches to see if I could find a similar recipe.
 The closest I came was a recipe from this sweet little blog (great new find for today!) called Marble Spice Picnic Cake.
 It’s almost the same as my Methodist recipe, but scaled down and baked in a different size pan.